dart-lang/language/accepted/future-releases/3009-inference-using-bounds/design-document.md

 `X` becomes `X = B` at the end of step 5 of CSSTV.

-`X = B` is "frozen" since B is known, and the overall solution for `X` is `B`, allowing the motivating example compile and run without errors.
+`X = B` is "frozen" since B is known, and the overall solution for `X` is `B`, allowing the motivating example to compile and run without errors.

 The picture below shows the details of the updated type inference